From First Steps to Professional Practice

 What Does a Counsellor and Psychotherapist Do in Ireland?
 Roles, Skills and Career Path Explained

-A counsellor and psychotherapist supports people through emotional, psychological and life’s challenges in a safe, confidential environment.
+Counsellors and psychotherapists support people through emotional, psychological and life’s challenges in a safe, confidential environment.

 - Anxiety